-We want to support all people to age well, to be safe, healthy, independent and resilient in order to be able to reach their full potential.
-To achieve this, we need to support people throughout their lives to access good quality jobs, have enough money to live on, have safe, good quality homes, and the ability to make decisions that enable them to flourish.
+We want to support all people to age well, to be safe, healthy, independent, and resilient in order to be able to reach their full potential.
+To achieve this, we need to support people throughout their lives to access good quality jobs, have enough money to live on, do the things that matter to them and keep well, have safe, good quality homes, easy access to natural green / blue spaces and the ability to make decisions that enable them to flourish.
 Many children and young people have had their development impacted by the pandemic and there have been a range of impacts from Covid 19 on people of all ages and backgrounds.
 While more people in Swansea are living longer, this is not always accompanied by a fulfilling quality of life.
-We know that there are big differences remain between our poorest and wealthiest communities.
+Climate change is already beginning to impact on people's lives and it is expected that this will increase.
+We need to maximise opportunities to ensure people enjoy active lifestyles as the population ages.
+We know that big differences remain between our poorest and wealthiest communities.